-A few years ago, around five years to be precise, Swami Samartha Maharaj visited me in my dream.
-Maharaj was always a part of my knowing as a popular Saint, but that’s it.
-I used to honor and respect him as it is a part of our custom and that is what you were supposed to do.
-But the experience that I had that night changed the course of my life.
+A decade ago, Swami Samartha Maharaj visited me in my dream.
+Maharaj was always a part of my knowing as a popular Saint.
+I used to honor and respect him as a Saint but there was never a heart connect per se.
+The experience that I had one night changed the course of my entire life.

 In the afternoon I happily shared my experience with my mother.
 I expressed to her my inability to understand what Maharaj had said, something that had left me nervous and puzzled.
 My mother smiled and said that we were indeed blessed to have Maharaj amongst us and started putting things in context, something that only a few people knew about.

 It so happens that I am the youngest child of my parents and have two elder sisters.
-My parents had to work fulltime to support three children and therefore were out of the house for a major part of the day.
-Since I was four I was under the care of an old woman called Bai who used to come home to take care of me for five to six hours a day.
+My parents had to work full-time to support three children, so they were out of the house for a major part of the day.
+Since I was four, I was under the care of an old woman called Bai who used to come home to take care of me for five to six hours a day.

 One day, as my mother returned home from work the neighbor complained to her that in the afternoons she could hear me screaming and crying but no one seemed to be pacifying me.
 No one would answer when the neighbor rang the door bell.
 She was inquiring with my mother if the nanny locks me up and goes out in the afternoon.
-My mother decided to investigate and returned home early one day.
-The moment she opened the door with the spare keys she found me sobbing in a pool of tears and curd rice which was forcefully fed to me for lunch some hours back.
+My mother decided to investigate and returned home early from work the next day.
+The moment she opened the door with her keys she found me sobbing in a pool of tears and curd rice which had been forcefully fed to me for lunch some hours back.
 The old nanny sensed my mother’s arrival and woke up from a deep slumber only to be immediately fired by my mother.

-As my mother was telling me all this, the past memories came back to me.
-I was in shock, as if it was happening to me right at that time.
+As my mother was telling me all this, the past memories came back to me in a flash.
+I could sense the trauma in my whole body, as if it were happening to me right at that moment.
 My system remembered the fear, pain and agony of being beaten, force fed and left alone as I sat there crying and screaming for attention and love.
 I remembered how the four and half year old Prasad had spent afternoons of horror in trauma for nearly six months till Maharaj intervened and alerted my neighbor.